FakeSloth/buma/docs/authentication.md

 # Authentication

-We want to implement a authentication system which is login and signup.
+We want to implement a authentication system which is basically logging in and signing up.
 We will be using JSON web tokens for this.
 JSON web token is a compact URL-safe means of representing claims to be exchange.
-If you don't know what json web tokens are check out this [great article][jwt] about it.
+It keeps sessions consistent without having to store a bunch of data on the server.
+For more information on json web tokens, check out this [great article][jwt] about it.

 [jwt]: https://scotch.io/tutorials/the-ins-and-outs-of-token-based-authentication